openmeteo/hydrognomon/packaging/ReadmeEn.txt

   http://hydrognomon.org/

-Software will inform you automatically for new versions.
+Software will inform you automatically for new versions (*).
 If you want you may subscribe to our special mailing list for this purpose, where new versions will be announced together with news and changes.
 The link to subscribe is: